fqixiang/improve_asreview_simulation/README.md

 ## How to Use
 1. **Set Up the Environment**:
-   - Create a virtual environment and activate it.
+   - Install environment and dependencies.
-   - Install dependencies using the `pyproject.toml` file.
 We recommend using `uv` with `uv sync`.

 2. **Run Simulations**:
    - Use the `run_batch.sh` script to execute batch simulations.